 A horse that is forced to watch the feed come to an end will believe he is going to starve to death which will make him eat both faster and more the next time he gets a chance.
 Horses do not understand the concept of time.

-Extending the eating time with some 35%, like old fashion SMHN (SlowFeeding 1.0) do, have no real health effect since extending the eating time from 3 to 4 hours or even 5 to 7 hours still leaves the horse starving for at least 17 hours.
+Extending the eating time with some 35%, like old fashion SMHN (SlowFeeding 1.0) do, has no real health effect since extending the eating time from 3 to 4 hours or even 5 to 7 hours still leaves the horse starving for at least 17 hours.

-My SlowFeeding 3.0 has now been on sale for some time and the feedback is nothing short of amazing.
+SlowFeeding 3.0 has now been on sale for some time and the feedback is nothing short of amazing.
 Horses that earlier were gobblers have stopped overeating and don’t even finish what has been made available when enjoying SlowFeeding 3.0 both day (outside) and night (inside).